bryanlabra/ArduCam-Snapshot/README.md

    ```bash
    touch /home/pi/scripts/ArduCam-Snapshot.py
    ```
-3. Copy and paste the following script
+3. Copy and paste the following script into the file.
+Save and exit
    ```bash
     import cv2
     from picamera2 import Picamera2